cminyard/linux-ipmi/Documentation/driver-api/ipmi.rst

 ipmi_powernv - A driver for access BMCs on POWERNV systems.

-ipmi_watchdog - IPMI requires systems to have a very capable watchdog timer.
-This driver implements the standard Linux watchdog timer interface on top of the IPMI message handler.
+ipmi_watchdog - This is the old IPMI watchdog driver, the new one is in the watchdog directory and is in driver/watchdog/ipmi_wdt.c.

 ipmi_poweroff - Some systems support the ability to be turned off via IPMI commands.